arik-so/Jersey-Todo-API/readme.md

 }
 ```

-### Subscribe to the changes of a todo item
+### Subscribe to done status changes of a todo item

-If you wish to be informed via SMS whenever a todo item is modified, call the subscribe method:
+If you wish to be informed via SMS whenever a todo item is set to done (or not done), call the subscribe method:

 ```shell
 curl http://localhost:5000/todo/5496de5fd4c6d2992e916299/subscribe/+16509991234